Las Vegas Travel Guide

 The Strip (North)

-Quieter end near the Stratosphere.
+Quieter end near the STRAT.
 Budget hotel options.
-Less walking distance to mid-Strip landmarks.
+A bit more walking to the mid-Strip landmarks.

 Best for: Budget stays, longer trips